How to create a beautiful lawn

 To calculate how much topsoil is required, measure the length, width and depth of the area to be covered, multiply these together to give you the volume required.

-You can use the Rolawn Product Calculator to work out how much Rolawn turf and topsoil you require.
+You can use our Product Calculator to help you work out how much turf and topsoil you require.

 Removing an existing lawn

 Using a proprietary non selective weed killer recommended for killing grasses, treat the existing lawn at the stated application rate.
+This will help prevent weeds and weed grasses from your old lawn coming up through your new turf.
 For full effectiveness you may have to leave this for approximately 14 days.

 Put into a specific green waste skip